MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/enable-azure-storage.md

 ---
-title: "Enable Azure storage for portals in Dynamics 365 for Customer Engagement | MicrosoftDocs"
+title: "Enable Azure storage for portals in Dynamics 365 | MicrosoftDocs"
 description: "Instructions to enable Azure storage for portals to take advantage of the greater file storage capability of Azure." ms.custom:
   - dyn365-portal